 The most memorable story that has occurred in your life so far?

 The first memorable story that comes to my mind is the first acting course that I ever took in college.
-I remember walking in to a re-tired dance room/re-kindled theatrical rehearsal room with a ton of other fresh faces with the misconception that we would jump right into acting in a scene/production.
+I remember walking in to a re-tired dance room/re-kindled theatrical rehearsal room.
+There was the misconception that we would jump right into acting in a scene/production.
 As we all awkwardly looked around the room, a grizzled stone-faced professor introduced himself and told us to get into groups of 4.

 I can’t speak for everyone, but at that moment it blew my mind.
 What we did was the very essence of storytelling.
 The problem is when we add a stage or lights and a camera, the original meaning can be so easily overlooked.
 From there, theatre and film really began to connect with me on a completely different level and I have loved being involved with it ever since.